 Manual handling activities cause a third of accidents in British workplaces, so employers must manage and control the risks to employees.
-Employers’ responsibilities are outlined by the Manual Handling Operations Regulations 1992.
-This guide answers common questions about the regulations and guidance.
+Employers’ responsibilities are covered in the Manual Handling Operations Regulations 1992 (MHOR).
+This guide answers common questions.

 What are the Manual Handling Operations Regulations 1992?